wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.4.1 - 03/03/2013 =
+* Fixed: a bug in the file name which contains case-mismatch with the include/require statement, which caused a fatal error during the activation.

 = 1.0.4 - 03/03/2013 =
 * Added: the ability to reset all saved option values.
 * Added: the ability to set custom HTML tags to be posted in the setting page.